Your ex-partner is taking your children without consent

 If you think they’re going to be taken to live abroad

-Try to gather any evidence you can that your partner is planning to take them abroad to show your solicitor and the police - for example texts, emails and tickets.
+Show your solicitor and the police any evidence you have that your ex-partner is planning to take them abroad - for example texts, emails and tickets.

 If they’re moving within the UK